 Have you tried to smell agarwood chips at room temperature?
 Typical answer per below:

 If you were blindfolded, could you tell the differences between these 2?
-On the left, is not so resinous wood and on the right is a decent piece of agarwood chip
+The one on the left is not so resinous wood, and on the right is a decent piece of agarwood chip

 Some of you might say yes, so congratulation you had a good nose.
-However, it is not easy to identify these 2 without seeing them.
+However, it is not easy to identify these two without seeing them.

 How about heating these chips?
 Could you identify the difference by experiencing the distinctive scent?
 One smell like campfire

-The other, needless to tell, earning its name as the "Wood Of God"
+The other, needless to say, earning its name as the "Wood Of God."

 So, what makes the difference between these 2?

 Takamatsu (2018), mentioned "Agarotetrol, a polar compound extracted from agarwood with water, was identified and was shown to generate LACs on heating, especially benzyl acetone.
 Agarotetrol and other chromone derivatives do not have a scent, although they are converted to LACs or other volatile compounds by heating to obtain the agarwood fragrance."

 So heating will "evoke" the agarwood scent.
 Agarotetrol in agarwood through heat will emit low molecular weight aromatic compounds (LACs) such as Benzyl Acetone which has an odour profile of floral, herbal balsamic; these notes are easily detected from heating agarwood chips.